qmk/qmk_firmware/keyboards/planck/keymaps/bbaserdem/README.md

 # Planck Layout

-Current keymap is for rev4.
+Current keymap is being prepared for light.
 Audio is disabled in favor of RGB.
 Check out [user readme](../../../../users/bbaserdem/README.md) for more info.